Koichi Omori, M.D., Ph.D. Professor

 Our group aims to achieve functional regeneration of inner ears using several approaches; the application of IGF1 to sensorineural hearing loss 1), 2), highly efficient induction of iPS cells into inner ear hair cells, and comprehensive gene expression analysis using single cells from inner ears.

-Protection of hair cells from aminoglycoside by Netrin1 ■ Research Group for Head and Neck
+Protection of outer hair cells from CI electrode insertion by IGF1 ■ Research Group for Head and Neck

 Tissue defects following trauma or cancer treatments in head and neck result in deterioration of QOL in patients.
 We have been trying to regenerate the larynx and the trachea using in situ tissue engineering techniques.